Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

 We illustrate this subtle and important point with an example.
-Take the Hamiltonian from Eq.~\eqref{eq:Ham} with just a single particle and set $v=0$.
-Then there is no bound state and thus $\partial E^\lambda(v)$ should be empty (note that the $\lambda$ parameter is not needed for single particles since there is no interaction anyway).
-Indeed, this example is incompatible with reflexivity and lower semicontinuity assumed together.
-If we give up on reflexivity of the spaces, then we can find an $x\in \partial E^\lambda(0)$ where $x\in X^{**} \setminus X$, so it does not represent a ground state.
+Take the Hamiltonian from Eq.~\eqref{eq:Ham} with just a single particle and set $v_\mathrm{off}=v=0$.
+Then there is no bound state and thus $\partial E^\lambda(v)$ should be empty (note that the $\lambda$ parameter would not be needed for single particles since there are no interactions).
+Indeed, this system is incompatible with reflexivity and lower semicontinuity assumed together.
+If we give up on reflexivity and in contrast to Eq.~\eqref{eq:subdiff-dual} allow a superdifferential in $X^{**}$, then we can find an $x\in \partial E^\lambda(0)$ where $x\in X^{**} \setminus X$, which does not represent a ground state but instead corresponds to a scattering state.
 Next, we keep reflexivity but give up on lower semicontinuity of $\FDM(\rho)$.
-We pick a minimizing sequence $\rho_i\to x$ in Eq.~\eqref{eq:E-var} consisting, for example, normalized Gaussian-shaped densities that get broader with increasing $i$ and are all in $D$, while $x\neq D$.
+We pick a minimizing sequence $\rho_i\to x$ in Eq.~\eqref{eq:E-var} consisting, for example, of normalized Gaussian-shaped densities $\rho_i \in D$ that get broader with increasing $i$, while $x \notin D$.
 Note that this means $x=0$, which cannot hold if $X$ includes the $L^1$ norm (and which would make it non-reflexive), since all $\rho_i$ were assumed normalized to the same number and clearly $N=\|\rho_i\|_{L^1}\to 0$ is a contradiction.
 But it is not necessarily a contradiction in a reflexive $X$ without the $L^1$ norm.
-Now the chosen sequence fulfills $\lim\FDM(\rho_i)=0$ but at the same time $\FDM(x)=+\infty$, since $x\notin D$, so lower semicontinuity cannot hold.
+Now the chosen sequence fulfills $\lim\FDM(\rho_i)=0$ but at the same time $\FDM(x)=+\infty$, since $x\notin D$, so lower semicontinuity indeed cannot hold.

+If, on the other hand, we add a fixed offset potential to the Hamiltonian that always guarantees existence of a ground state, for example, a harmonic oscillator potential $\vo(\rr)=|\rr|^2$, then the sequence $\rho_i$ of Gaussian-shaped densities from before cannot minimize $\FDM(\rho)$ any more.
+This is because the definition of $\FDM(\rho)$ includes the offset potential by Eq.~\eqref{eq:FDM-with-offset} and, as the densities get broader, the potential energy $\langle\vo,\rho_i\rangle$ diverges.
+Every potential that has $\lim_{|\rr|\to\infty}v_\mathrm{off}(\rr)=\infty$ guarantees existence of a ground state~\cite[XIII.47]{reed-simon-4} and we call it a \emph{confining potential}.